Text Message

 Recipients (optional)

 The text message recipient or recipients.
-These can be supplied by an attribute in the outgoing data, or manually when configuring the output.
+You can supply recipients from an attribute in the outgoing data or enter them manually when configuring the output.

-If you're using an attribute from the data and sending text messages to more than one recipient, use a comma-separated list.
+If you use an attribute from the data and send text messages to more than one recipient, use a comma-separated list.

 Single-recipient example: (123)456-7890@txt.att.net